St. Francis Hospital's History of Caring and Compassion

 In 1922, two Sisters of the Franciscan Missionaries of Mary were traveling door-to-door selling embroidered cloths.
 Their goal was to support their Order's missionary work.
 One day, they happened upon a benefactor they would never forget.

 Carlos Munson, of Manhasset, NY, was a Quaker and owner of the Munson Steamship Lines.
 He offered the Sisters an opportunity to further their good works and let them achieve more for the community than they could ever hope to earn in handicrafts.
 Munson began by presenting the Sisters with a sizable donation, in the form of a home and 15 acres of land.
-The house and land soon became known as “Elderfields.”
-Munson’s request?
-That the home and land be used as a summer camp for inner-city children.
+The house and land soon became known as “Elderfields” and was used as a summer camp for inner-city children.

 Fast-forward to 1936.
 Fifteen summers had passed at Elderfields.
 The orchards and meadows of the Munson property continued their role as a refuge for countless children throughout those years.
 At the same time, city hospitals were struggling to care for increasing numbers of children with rheumatic fever.
 At the request of a hospital in Brooklyn, the sisters agreed to accept twelve children for care.

 Soon, Munson's very own horse and carriage stable were gone—turned into a small sanatorium for the afflicted children.